factorhouse/kpow-local/README.md

 ### Notes

-* kPow's web UI is accessible on http://localhost:3000
+* Kpow's web UI is accessible on http://localhost:3000
-* Prometheus web UI with scraped kPow Metrics is accessible on http://localhost:9090/
+* Prometheus web UI with scraped Kpow Metrics is accessible on http://localhost:9090/
 * The Kafka brokers are accessible with bootstrap URL `127.0.0.1:9092,127.0.0.1:9093,127.0.0.1:9094` if you want to configure other services.

 ## Support